ioncodes/NETCompile/README.md

 # NETCompile
-A library with functions to easily compile .NET apps/libs, also featuring compilation into memory without compiling to disk!
+A library with functions to easily compile .NET apps/libs!

 HOWTO: